How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Related Works

 However, there have been noted concerns about demographic differences between the MTurk population and the over U.S. population.
-In particular, the MTurk population has been found to be younger and with higher levels of education than the overall U.S. population~\cite{paolacci2010running,ross2010crowdworkers,redmiles2019well, kang2014privacy}.
-Concerns have also arisen over the population on MTurk, particularly as highly active MTurk workers tend to complete many of the available tasks before others are able to, making the effective sample population on MTurk only 7000~\cite{peer2017beyond, stewart2015average}.
-Furthermore, while a study conducted in 2014 found that MTurk workers with over an 95\% approval rating provide high quality data and do not require attention checks~\cite{peer2014reputation}, more recent research has shown that data quality on MTurk has decreased dramatically to be less reliable than that in Prolific, even when quality filters (at least 95\% approval rating and 100 submitted tasks) were used~\cite{peer2021data}.
+In particular, the MTurk population has been found to be younger and with higher levels of education than the overall U.S. population~\cite{paolacci2010running,ross2010crowdworkers,redmiles2019well,kang2014privacy}.
+Concerns have also arisen over the population on MTurk, particularly as highly active MTurk workers tend to complete many of the available tasks before others are able to, making the effective sample population on MTurk only 7000~\cite{peer2017beyond,stewart2015average}.
+Furthermore, while a study conducted in 2014 found that MTurk workers with over an 95\% approval rating provide high quality data and do not require attention checks~\cite{peer2014reputation}, more recent research has shown that data quality on MTurk has decreased dramatically to be less reliable than that on Prolific, even when quality filters (at least 95\% approval rating and 100 submitted tasks) were used~\cite{peer2021data}.

-\paragraph{Prolific} Prolific was launched in 2014, and primarily designed for use by researchers~\cite{prolific}.
+\paragraph{Prolific} Prolific was launched in 2014, and was primarily designed for use by researchers~\cite{prolific}.
 In the past few years, we have seen an increase in the use of Prolific as an alternative to conducting surveys on Amazon Mechanical Turk.
 Both the number of users and the number of researchers on the platform have increased dramatically in recent years~\cite{Palan_Schitter_2018, peer2021data}, and studies have shown that it is a viable alternative to MTurk~\cite{peer2017beyond}.
-Of the user studies published in SOUPS and PETS in the past year, we found that the majority of user studies that involved survey components used Prolific or MTurk.

 Prolific mandates a minimum hourly payment for studies, and compensation may be adjusted by researchers if the survey takes longer than originally intended.
 Furthermore, users on Prolific have an option to return their submissions, indicating they no longer wish to participate or that they do not wish their data to be used, making it easy for participants to withdraw consent at any time.